google_counter

 • Urothelial cancer

-• Breast, lung, liver, pancreatic, kidney, cervical, bile duct, stomach, esophageal, and oropharyngeal cancers
+• Breast, lung, liver, pancreatic, kidney, cervical, bile duct, stomach, esophageal, and oropharyngeal prostate cancer

 So, doctors are trying to use intratumoral immunotherapy to treat many oncological diseases.
 Currently, more than one and a half hundred studies are being conducted around the world to evaluate its effectiveness, and promising results have already been obtained.